-- LEVEL ABILITY = Predefined User Types (such as Master, Installer, Manager, Supervisor, and Print Only User) have specific abilities to program and/or control the lock. - LOCKOUT ATTEMPTS = A specified number of invalid User Code entries (1-9), that will disable the keypad for a predefined period of time (1-60 seconds). - LOCKOUT TIME = A predefined time (1-60) seconds that the lock will stop accepting User Codes, after a specified number of invalid User Code entries (1-9).
+- LEVEL ABILITY = Predefined User Types (such as Master, Installer, Manager, Supervisor, and Print Only User) have specific abilities to program and/or control the lock. - LOCKOUT ATTEMPTS = A specified number of invalid User Code entries (1-9), that will disable the keypad for a predefined period of time.
+See...
+LOCKOUT TIME. - LOCKOUT TIME = A predefined time (1-60) seconds that the lock will stop accepting User Codes, after a specified number of invalid User Code entries.
+See...
+LOCKOUT ATTEMPTS.